suhajda3/woocommerce-barion-pixel/README.md

 # Barion Pixel for WooCommerce

-Complete Barion Pixel implementation for WooCommerce that tracks all mandatory events according to [Barion's documentation](https://docs.barion.com/Getting_started_with_the_Barion_Pixel).
+Complete Full Barion Pixel implementation for WooCommerce that tracks all mandatory events according to [Barion's documentation](https://docs.barion.com/Getting_started_with_the_Barion_Pixel).

 ---